Wolfgang Amadeus Mozart: 1788–90

 Toward the end of the decade, Mozart's circumstances worsened.
-Around 1786 he had ceased to appear frequently in public concerts, and his income shrank.
+Around 1786, he ceased to appear frequently in public concerts, and his income shrank.
 This was a difficult time for musicians in Vienna because of the Austro-Turkish War: both the general level of prosperity and the ability of the aristocracy to support music had declined.
-In 1788, Mozart saw a 66% decline in his income compared to his best years in 1781.
+According to Solomon, in 1788, Mozart saw a 66% decline in his income compared to his best years in 1781.

 By mid-1788, Mozart and his family had moved from central Vienna to the suburb of Alsergrund.
 Although it has been suggested that Mozart aimed to reduce his rental expenses by moving to a suburb, as he wrote in his letter to Michael von Puchberg, Mozart had not reduced his expenses but merely increased the housing space at his disposal.
 Mozart began to borrow money, most often from his friend and fellow mason Puchberg; "a pitiful sequence of letters pleading for loans" survives.
-Maynard Solomon and others have suggested that Mozart was suffering from depression, and it seems his musical output slowed.
+Solomon and others have suggested that Mozart was suffering from depression, and it seems his musical output slowed.
 Major works of the period include the last three symphonies (Nos.
 39, 40, and 41, all from 1788), and the last of the three Da Ponte operas, Così fan tutte, premiered in 1790.

-Around this time, Mozart made some long journeys hoping to improve his fortunes, visiting Leipzig, Dresden, and Berlin in the spring of 1789, and Frankfurt, Mannheim, and other German cities in 1790.
+Around this time, Mozart made some long journeys hoping to improve his fortunes, visiting Leipzig, Dresden, and Berlin in the spring of 1789 (see Mozart's Berlin journey), and Frankfurt, Mannheim, and other German cities in 1790.